HTTPArchive/almanac.httparchive.org/src/content/en/2021/caching.md

 To **validate** the content, we have:
 - `Last-Modified` indicates when the object was last changed.
 Its value is a date timestamp.
 - `ETag` (Entity Tag) provides a unique identifier for the content as a quoted string.
-It can take any format the server chooses; it is typically a hash of the file contents, but it could be a timestamp or a simple string.
+It can take any format the server chooses; it is typically a hash of the file contents, but it can be a timestamp or a simple string.

 When both are specified, `ETag` takes precedence.